 Some dealers will speak regarding monthly payment amounts, as opposed to the total price.
 Don't let them talk you into naming a monthly payment that you would pay.
 You want to negotiate on the total price of the home, not the monthly costs.

 Some dealerships will offer to have insurance, taxes, and even extended warranties attached to the price of the home.
 Don't do it!
 You will end up paying interest on the additional items which could more than double the cost.
 Extended warranties should be handled with caution; Some of them aren't worth the price.

 Homeowner's insurance should be bought from an insurance agent, not a salesman at a manufactured home dealership.

-Once you have chosen the home, you will need to decide on the transporters, installers, and finishing carpenters.
-Dealerships will often have one company they use but you should research those companies just as you would any contractor.
-The majority of manufactured home issues are caused by faulty transportation and installation so you want the best people doing the work.
+Once you have chosen the home, you will need to decide on the transporters, installers, and finish carpenters.
+Dealerships will often have one company they use, but you should research those companies just as you would any contractor.
+The majority of manufactured home issues are caused by faulty transportation and installation, so you want the best people doing the work.
 If the dealer insists that you use only one company, be wary.